Run, debug, and test Groovy

 Test a Groovy application

-Open a class in the editor, for which you want to create a test and place the cursor within the line containing the class declaration.
+Open a class in the editor, for which you want to create a test and place the caret within the line containing the class declaration.

 In the dialog that opens, specify your test settings and click OK.

-Open the test in the editor, add code and press Ctrl+Shift+F10 or right-click the test class and from the context menu select Run 'test name'.
+Open the test in the editor, add code and press Command Shift F10 or right-click the test class and from the context menu select Run 'test name'.

-In the Run/Debug Configurations dialog, on the right-hand side, specify settings for the test suite and click OK.
-The configuration has standard options and you can find further details in the Run tests section.
+In the Run/Debug Configurations dialog, on the right side, specify settings for the test suite and click OK.

 On the main toolbar, click the icon to run the test.